strategineer/personal-website/content/blog/2025-01-23/index.md

 PCs risking life and limb because they *want* to is more interesting than doing the same because they're *forced* to.

-### Give opportunities for players to accelerate their exploration of the dungeon
+### Give opportunities for players to accelerate their exploration

 Populate the megadungeon with more entrances, exits and ways for characters to travel through previously explored regions more quickly.